OktarinTentakel/lsd-landmark-style-definition/readme.md

 case?

 What if we have different errors with different visual representations?
-`.checkbox-error-required` and `.checkbox-error-not-interacted`?
+`.checkbox--error-required` and `.checkbox--error-not-interacted`?
 What if we want to restyle the checkbox if there is an error, regardless which one occurred?
-In that case we'd have to write a selector like `[class*='.checkbox--error-']` or we'd have to introduce a general error class in addition to the specific one, like `.checkbox--error .checkbox-error-required`.
+In that case we'd have to write a selector like `[class*='.checkbox--error-']` or we'd have to introduce a general error class in addition to the specific one, like `.checkbox--error .checkbox--error-required`.

 Again, this gets **convoluted and lengthy** pretty quickly, doesn't it?